DanielBradford/rubic/testing.md

     <span style="color:#00b300">PASSED</span> *The view recipe page does this*
 1. As a new or returning user i want to easily search through all the recipes on the application

-    <span style="color:#ffa500">TESTING NOTE</span> *Although the search function works, the function does not take errors or mispelling into account.
+    <span style="color:#ffa500">TESTING NOTE</span> *Although the search function works, the function does not take errors or misspelling into account.
 This could be improved in the future by filtering in the back-end*

     <span style="color:#00b300">PASSED</span> *The search function operates successfully*
 1. As a new or returning user i cant decide what recipe to view and want to be shown a random recipe to make my recipe choice experience fun and enjoyable